sabeelmansuri/Epigenomics/README.md

 The tool will then output information about methylation-rich sites, relative methylation level, and more (shown below).

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/WGBS.jpg"/>
-<i><b>Figure</b> Summary of various data outputs by EPIC TABSAT (click above for clearer image).
+<i><b>Figure 8</b> Summary of various data outputs by EPIC TABSAT (click above for clearer image).
 Note in particular 1) the lollipop plot that shows % methylation arranged according to samples' accurate chromosomal coordinates and 2) the patternmap showing methylation significance by sample.</i>

 ### II.
 HELP Assay
 #### Overview